VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-messaging/04-deploy-to-openshift.md

 **2.3 Create AMQ Instance**

-Log into the web view and click `Add to Project` followed by `Browse Catalog`.
+Log into the web view and select our `amq-demo` project.
+Then select `Add to Project` followed by `Browse Catalog`.
 We should now see a new template under the `Technologies` section that says `Messaging`:

 ![Messaging](../../assets/middleware/rhoar-messaging/messaging.png)